smhadi/CCLAB/README.md

 Line:

 - An expression followed by an exit command
-- An input variable followed by an exit command
 - An exit command
 - An exit command
 - A line followed by an expression and an exit command